 Every club gets its own channel.
 The dividers run the full length of the bag, so shafts don't touch, grips don't tangle, and there's no friction wear on your equipment.
 This sounds like a small thing until you've played a season with a 14-way bag — then going back to a 6-way feels medieval.

 The pocket count alone doesn't tell you much.
 What matters is whether the right pockets are there.
-The C-130 has a velour-lined rangefinder pocket with magnetic closure, an insulated cooler pocket for drinks, two full-length apparel pockets for rain gear or extra layers, and dedicated slots for balls, tees, and accessories.
+A quality cart bag needs a velour-lined rangefinder pocket, an insulated cooler pocket for drinks, full-length apparel pockets for rain gear, and dedicated slots for balls, tees, and accessories.
 That's everything you actually need across a full round, in a layout that makes sense.

 Smart Strap System